Deep Imputation of Missing Values in Time Series Health Data: A Review with Benchmarking: Background review

 The data analytics challenge on missing data imputation (DACMI)~\citep{Luo2022} has shared de-identified EHR data with training and test partitions for benchmarking time series imputation methods.
 This challenge has introduced several state-of-the-art statistical and machine learning-based time series data imputation methods, including MD-MTS~\citep{Xu2020}, MICE-DA~\citep{Sun2019}, SMILES~\citep{Zhang2020}, and context-aware time series imputation (CATSI)~\citep{Yin2020}.

 In this MD-MTS method, Xu et al. augment longitudinal and cross-sectional features into a new feature set.
 The feature set includes the following variables: 1) variable values at the current time point, 2) chart time, 3) time stamps, 4) pre and post-values in 3-time stamps, and 5) min, max, and mean values.
 Then, a tree-based LightGBM regressor for each variable is trained using augmented features to impute missing values.
 The motivation behind selecting this regressor is that it is less prone to overfitting and more sensitive to outliers.
 Sun et al. have proposed the MICE-DA method as an improved variant of the 3D-MICE method.
 This method obtains local temporal features and global patient similarity features for the imputation task.
 Local temporal features are obtained by taking all pre-and post-variable values within three-time steps.
 Then, the slope of the change at each time step is estimated using a one-dimensional Gaussian process (1D-GP).
-Global patient similarity features are obtained by calculating statistical observations from the data set, such as minimum, maximum, percentiles, mean and standard derivations of individual patient profiles.
+Global patient similarity features are obtained by calculating statistical observations from the data set, such as minimum, maximum, percentiles, mean, and standard derivations of individual patient profiles.
 They combine the local temporal and global patient similarity features in the standard MICE method to impute missing values.
 The SMILES method involves three steps: prefilling missing values, feature extraction based on window size, and imputing missing values with the XGBoost model.
 Local mean and soft impute strategies are used to prefill missing values.
-However, it requires manual work to select which variables will be prefilled with the local mean versus soft impute strategy.
+However, selecting which variables will be prefilled with the local mean versus soft impute strategy requires manual work.
 The XGBoost models are then trained using features extracted based on the window size to impute missing values.
 Each XGBoost model imputes values for a specific variable, similar to the MICE method.
-It is important to note that several top-performing methods proposed in the DACMI challenge are not deep learning-based (MD-MTS, MICE-DA, SMILES).
-At least two of those methods do not share the source code (MD-MTS and MICE-DA).
-Therefore, we exclude these methods from our experiments.
+All these newly proposed methods outperform the baseline 3D-MICE method proposed by the organizer of DACMI challenge~\citep{Luo2018}.
+It is important to note that all the methods submitted to the DACMI challenge are benchmarked on only one EHR data set, namely the DACMI data set.
+Therefore, the generalizability of these methods across other time series data sets and data scenarios is unknown.